yortyrh/tagpilot-lib/NPM_ARTIFACTS_SETUP.md

 # NPM Artifacts Setup

-This document describes the npm artifacts setup for the `tagpilot-lib` project, which enables cross-platform distribution of native binaries and WebAssembly modules.
+This document describes the npm artifacts setup for the `@yortyrh/tagpilot-lib` project, which enables cross-platform distribution of native binaries and WebAssembly modules.

 ## Overview